A Recruiting Leader’s Guide to the QBR (Quarterly Business Review)

 In many cases, Recruiting and HR share the stage to present the total lifecycle of hiring & it’s impact on the business.
 While each company has a unique overlap of these services, executives often treat them as one, so it’s important that you organize your information into a singular story.
 This singular Recruiting and HR story can be thought of as a “Talent QBR” vs just a “Recruiting QBR”.

-Recruiting QBR Topics
+Recruiting QBR Best Practices

 The People and Recruiting teams seldomly get the attention and focus of the entire Executive team, so it’s important that we use this time wisely.
 It’s easy to get pulled into a conversation about something that’s right now, but leveraging this time as an executive advisor builds credibility not only as a Subject Matter Expert (SME), but as a leader who can navigate the executive environment.
 Below are a few do’s and don’ts when heading into a Talent QBR.